hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

 !!! question "**Exercise 2**"

-    Run an GSE on the results of the DEA for knockdown vs control samples.
+    Run an GSE on the results of the DEA for Garlicum vs Vampirium samples.
 Remember to use the annotated results!

 ??? question "**Solution to Exercise 2**"